VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

      Flag value can be read from the given file when using -httpAuth.password=file:///abs/path/to/file or -httpAuth.password=file://./relative/path/to/file .
 Flag value can be read from the given http/https url when using -httpAuth.password=http://host/path or -httpAuth.password=https://host/path
   -httpAuth.username string
      Username for HTTP server's Basic Auth.
 The authentication is disabled if empty.
-See also -httpAuth.password -httpListenAddr string
+See also -httpAuth.password -httpListenAddr array
-     Address to listen for http connections.
-See also -httpListenAddr.useProxyProtocol (default ":8482") -httpListenAddr.useProxyProtocol
+     Address to listen for incoming http requests.
+See also -httpListenAddr.useProxyProtocol Supports an array of values separated by comma or specified via multiple flags.
+     Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -httpListenAddr.useProxyProtocol array
-     Whether to use proxy protocol for connections accepted at -httpListenAddr .
+     Whether to use proxy protocol for connections accepted at the given -httpListenAddr .
 See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt .
 With enabled proxy protocol http server cannot serve regular /metrics endpoint.
 Use -pushmetrics.url for metrics pushing
+     Supports array of values separated by comma or specified via multiple flags.
+     Empty values are set to false.
   -inmemoryDataFlushInterval duration
      The interval for guaranteed saving of in-memory data to disk.
 The saved data survives unclean shutdowns such as OOM crash, hardware reset, SIGKILL, etc. Bigger intervals may help increase the lifetime of flash storage with limited write cycles (e.g. Raspberry PI).
 Smaller intervals increase disk IO load.
 Minimum supported value is 1s (default 5s)
   -insert.maxQueueDuration duration